 To configure a resource reservation, the instance must have at least one listener in the Running state.

-An Internet-facing ALB instance provides public network capabilities through elastic IP addresses (EIPs) by default.
-Resource reservation does not include EIP bandwidth capacity reservation.
+An Internet-facing ALB instance provides public network access through elastic IP addresses (EIPs) by default.
+Resource reservation does not include EIP bandwidth reservation.
 To obtain more bandwidth, you can purchase and add your EIPs to an Internet Shared Bandwidth instance.
-If you use an Anycast EIP, see increase the peak bandwidth of the Anycast EIP.
+If you use an Anycast EIP, you can increase the peak bandwidth of the Anycast EIP.

-The reserved LCU capacity is evenly distributed among the zones where the ALB instance is deployed.
-To achieve optimal performance for an ALB instance with resource reservation, we recommend that you deploy the ALB instance in at least two zones, configure the same number of backend services in each zone, and enable cross-zone load balancing.
+The reserved LCU capacity is evenly distributed across the zones where the ALB instance is deployed.
+For optimal performance with resource reservation, deploy the ALB instance in at least two zones, configure the same number of backend services in each zone, and enable cross-zone load balancing.

 Console

-In the ALB console, click the ID of the target instance to go to the Instance Details page.
-Select the Resource Reservation tab and click LCU Resource Reservation.
+In the ALB console, find the target instance and click its ID.
+On the Instance Details page, select the Resource Reservation tab and click LCU Resource Reservation.

-Estimate Based on Reference Value: If you have historical traffic data, select the target ALB instance from the Reference Server Load Balancer Instance drop-down list.
-The historical Peak LCU is displayed in the chart below.
+Estimate Based on Reference Value: If you have historical traffic data, select the target ALB instance from the Reference SLB Instance drop-down list.
+The chart shows the historical Peak LCU.
 The Peak LCU value reflects the maximum processing performance that the ALB instance consumed during historical traffic peaks.

-Manual Estimation: If you do not have historical traffic data, enter the Peak Bandwidth and New Connections based on your traffic estimates for the ALB instance.
-Then, refer to the system-calculated Estimated LCU.
+Manual Estimation: If you do not have historical traffic data, estimate the traffic of the ALB instance and enter the Peak Bandwidth and New Connections.
+You can use the system-calculated Estimated LCU as a reference.

-Enter a value for Total Reserved LCUs based on the reference value and click OK.
-You must configure at least 100 LCUs for resource reservation.
-The maximum configurable capacity is limited by the quota.
+Enter the Total Reserved LCUs based on the reference value and click OK.
+The minimum reservation is 100 LCUs.
+The maximum capacity is limited by your quota.

-If your business involves latency-sensitive scenarios, such as financial transactions, resource reservation supports deploying resources in one of your deployment sets with a low-latency network policy or a proximity spread policy to achieve lower forwarding latency.
-To use this feature, contact your account manager to request access.
+If your business involves latency-sensitive scenarios such as financial transactions, resource reservation supports deploying resources in one of your deployment sets with a low-latency network policy or loose affinity policy to obtain lower forwarding latency.
+Contact your account manager to request access.

 API